luizcarloskazuyukifukaya/MavenAutocompleteRelease/README.md

-# Autocomplete Sample Demo (Public Release version 20180127.1.0.0)
+# Autocomplete Sample Demo (Public Preview version 20180128.1.0.0)
 This sample has a limitation where the cache into the memory is not optimized for search for data of many product names.
 One way to improve this application will be to implement a faster cache or/and to change the data storage structure to trie tree data structure.

 - important to remmber: SQL statement is written with SELECT to return limited numbers of recordes.